lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

 To add the compass the the HUD we just need to create a new ```GameItem``` instance, tn the ```Hud``` class, that loads the compass model and adds it to the list of items.
 In this case we will need to scale up the compass.
-Remember that it needs to be expressed in screen coordinates, so often you will need to increase its size.
+Remember that it needs to be expressed in screen coordinates, so usually you will need to increase its size.

 ```java
 // Create compass